qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

    this uniflow.
 This value is mutable, because a host might receive a packet with a different (possibly) validated remote address and/or port than the one previously recorded.
+If a host observes a change in the 4-tuple of the receiving uniflow,

+   TODO link with considerations in transport document regarding the CID

    If a host observes a change in the 4-tuple of the receiving uniflow, it SHOULD send a MP_NEW_CONNECTION_ID with an increased Retire Prior To field to make the peer change the Uniflow Connection ID.

 Associated local Address ID:

- : The Address ID advertised (or to be advertised) in ADD_ADDRESS frames sent by the peer corresponding to the local IP used to receive packets.
+ : The Address ID advertised in ADD_ADDRESS frames sent by the peer corresponding to the local address used to receive packets.
 This helps to generate UNIFLOWS frames advertising the mapping between uniflows and addresses.
 The addresses on which the connection was established have Address ID 0.

-Performance metrics:

- : Basic statistics such as the number of packets received.

 Sending Uniflow State
 ---------------------

 During the Multipath QUIC connection, hosts maintain some state for sending uniflows.
-Information about the sending uniflow that hosts are required to store depends on its state.
+The state of the sending uniflow determines information that hosts are required to store.
 The possible sending uniflow states are depicted in
 {{snd_uniflow_state}}.

 TODO: intermediate state for address validation?
+Yes

 ~~~~~~~~~~
       o
       |
-      | receive a first NEW_CONNECTION_ID
+      | receive a first MP_NEW_CONNECTION_ID
-      |    with the associated Path ID
+      |    with the associated Uniflow ID
       |
       v       path usage over a validated 4-tuple
 +----------+ ------------------------------------> +----------+